White Comanche

-White Comanche or Comanche blanco or Rio Hondo is a 1968 Spaghetti Western starring William Shatner in two roles.
+White Comanche or Comanche blanco or Rio Hondo is a 1968 Spaghetti Western starring William Shatner in a dual role.

 The film is listed in Golden Raspberry Award founder John Wilson's book The Official Razzie Movie Guide as one of the 100 Most Enjoyably Bad Movies Ever Made.

 Plot

 Drifter Johnny Moon (William Shatner) is frequently attacked as he is mistaken for his twin brother Notah who leads Comanche war parties in attacks on the white population whilst he is having visions on peyote.
 Johnny travels to a Comanche encampment where he challenges his brother to a fight to the death in the town of Rio Hondo.

 When Johnny rides into Rio Hondo he finds the town is at boiling point between two warring factions with only Sheriff Logan (Joseph Cotten) keeping the peace.
 One of the factions discovers Johnny's prowess with his six gun and tries to hire him.
 Johnny says he will give his answer in four days, after the climax with his brother.